gkhntpc/dotnet-taskscheduler-sample/README.md

 # dotnet-taskscheduler-sample
-Infinite task scheduler sample with quartz in async context.
+Infinite and dynamic task scheduler sample with quartz in async context.
 You can manage them from appsettings.json file.